carlosbc24/MD4DSP-m2python/README.md

 - **`helpers/`**: contains auxiliary functions that are used in the main functions.
 The file `auxiliar.py` contains the auxiliary functions, `enumerations.py` contains the enumerations used in the project, and `logger.py` contains the functions to log the results of the tests.

 - **`test/`**: contains the tests to make exhaustive evaluations of the functions.
 The tests are divided into two directories: `contract_pre_post` and `invariants`.
 The first directory contains the tests of the contracts, and the second directory contains the tests of the invariants.
 Each package contains simple tests and tests with the Spotify dataset.

+- **`test_datasets/`**: contains the external datasets used in the tests.
+The datasets are divided into directories, and each directory contains the dataset and a readme file with the description of the dataset.

 - **`requirements.txt`**: file that contains the libraries needed to run the project.